-And just like the Golden Retriever the Golden doodle wants to be a friend to all.
-The minis differ slightly from their larger counterparts in that they may be more active though they will still have an easy going attitude.
+And just like the Golden Retriever, the Golden doodle wants to be a friend to all.
+The minis differ slightly from their larger counterparts in that they may be more active, though they should will still have an easy-going personality.

 Since both the Poodle and Golden land in the top 5 smartest breeds list, you can be sure that your Goldendoodle will also be smart and easily trainable.

 The down side of these very social dogs is that they don’t like being alone.
 Leaving your mini alone for long periods of time can lead to separation anxiety.

 4. How big do Mini Golden doodles get?

 The miniature Goldendoodle averages in size between 13 and 20 inches tall at shoulder and 15 to 35 pounds.
 It’s the perfect dog for someone that wants a Goldendoodle but does not want a large dog.

 You may have noticed there is large range of the mini Goldendoodle size.
 The size of the mini is determined, to a point, by the size of the poodle used in breeding.
 Both the mini poodle and toy poodle are used to breed mini Doodles.